Aish HaTorah

-Aish, formerly known as Aish HaTorah (Hebrew: אש התורה, lit.
-"Fire of the Torah"), is a Jewish Orthodox educational organization.
+Aish, formerly known as Aish HaTorah (אש התורה), is a Jewish Orthodox educational organization.
 The focus of Aish is the spread of traditional Jewish religious teachings and culture to Jews around the globe, utilizing a significant online presence made up of its website, Aish.com, and various social media channels.

 In addition to the educational organization, the organization's main campus in Jerusalem also includes a yeshiva and a women's seminary, as well as several other in-person programs.
 In the late 1990s, the Los Angeles branch of Aish pioneered the speed dating concept as a way to promote marriages between Jewish partners.

 In 2001, as part of its outreach and advocacy, Aish set up the Hasbara Fellowships, an initiative designed to combat anti-Israel ideas on North American college campuses, in collaboration with the Israeli Foreign Ministry.

 History

 Aish, founded in Jerusalem in 1974 by Rabbi Noah Weinberg after leaving the Ohr Somayach yeshiva, which he had co-founded, aimed to educate young Jewish students, particularly travellers and volunteers, in the history and traditions of Orthodox Judaism.
 It later expanded worldwide and established 30 branches; each is currently run as its own entity.
 Aish continues to promote an extensive array of relevant in-person courses and online educational material.
 After Weinberg died in February 2009, his son, Rabbi Hillel Weinberg, served as interim dean for a few years.
 In 2015, Rabbi Steven Burg was named CEO of the organization, and, in 2019, Rabbi Yitzchak Berkovits was named rosh yeshiva.